 The limits of your data are the limits of your model’s world.
 However, with all the discussion about how much data you need, don’t forget that this applies to data quality as well as quantity.
 A million messy data points will be far worse for your model than 100 spotlessly clean, richly detailed examples that will help your algorithm to hone in on its goal.
 Whatever you’re building, make sure that the data you’re using is going to give you a solid foundation and the best possible chance of success.

-At Lionbridge AI, our twenty years of experience in building a crowdsourcing platform has helped us to perfect the blend of quality and quantity.
+At Lionbridge, our twenty years of experience in building a crowdsourcing platform has helped us to perfect the blend of quality and quantity.
 Our professional crowd of 500,000 qualified contributors have all the skills necessary to create, annotate and improve your data across a wide range of use cases.
 For a gold standard that will break down barriers and help your model to scale, we’re the obvious choice.
-Contact sales now to find out how we can take your data to the next level.
+Contact us now to find out how we can take your data to the next level.